 THE OPEN, YET SAFE, ENVIRONMENT

-At Langney Primary School, we have utilised the safety benefits of Google Apps for Education by providing all our Key Stage 2 pupils with their own enhanced Google account; with the significant dividend of allowing the school to maintain administration rights, oversee safety filters and access or block particular websites.
+At Langney Primary Academy, we have utilised the safety benefits of Google Apps by providing all our Key Stage 2 pupils with their own enhanced Google account; with the significant dividend of allowing the school to maintain administration rights, oversee safety filters and access or block particular websites.
 Pupils can create and manage their own passwords, bookmarks, web apps and page personalisation but within an environment that is designed with age appropriateness in mind.

 A COMMUNITY APPROACH

-At Langney Primary, we understand that internet safety concerns differ depending on the standpoint of the individual.
+At Langney Primary Academy, we understand that internet safety concerns differ depending on the standpoint of the individual.
 We conduct termly meetings, through an Internet Safety Committee, which has representation from a wide range of stakeholders; from pupils to staff to governors to parents.
 Minutes are recorded in each meeting and the documentation made available to all committee members for their records.
 The Internet Safety Committee is a key driver in the delivery the internet safety throughout our school and aims to stay ahead of internet safety developments.

 Our dedication to internet safety extends beyond just our pupils.
 Allowing our pupils’ parents to adapt to the fast changing digital world is an important aspect of our whole community internet safety development.
 With our pupils fast gaining a wealth of knowledge and experience of cloud storage, personal accounts and web-based applications we understand parents can feel daunted by the ever-evolving digital world their children are growing up in.
 At Langney Primary, we offer adult computing workshops, centred on bridging the gap between pupil/parent understanding of internet usage and safety.